Deep Neural Networks for Multiple Speaker Detection and Localization: Conclusion

 \section{Conclusion}

 This paper has investigated neural network models for simultaneous detection and localization of speakers.
-We have proposed a likelihood-based output coding, making it possible to train the NN to detect of an arbitrary number of overlapping sound sources.
+We have proposed a likelihood-based output coding, making it possible to train the NN to detect an arbitrary number of overlapping sound sources.
 We have collected a large amount of real data, including recordings with loudspeakers and humans, for training and evaluation.
 The results of the comprehensive evaluation show that our proposed methods significantly outperform the traditional spatial spectrum-based methods.

-In future, we will explore the robustness of the NN to other more challenging noise, such as cocktail noise.
-Possible modular architectures will be studied for pairwise DOA feature extraction, the result of which can be transferred and adapted to different microphone arrays with limited training data.
+The current study is potentially limited by the training data samples, which are not likely to cover all possible combinations of source positions, since the number of combinations grows exponentially with the number of sources.
+Future work will explore network models that can generalize for multiple sound sources with limited training data.
+We will also explore the robustness of the NN to other more challenging noise, such as cocktail party noise.
 Furthermore, we will investigate the incorporation of temporal context, which was omitted in our experiments.